 Candidates should decide if they want to acquire ‘softer’ creative content creation skills, demand generation skills, or ‘hard’ analytics skills.

 Companies require skilled professionals in every area of digital marketing.
 Digital video requires people with skills in scripting, shooting, and editing videos.
 Websites and social media platforms need people with SEO, SQL, HTML, CSS and CMS expertise (if you are not familiar with these acronyms check out the course listings!).
 Data Analysis is considered by many companies to be among the most important skill in digital marketing. eMarketer report that measuring content performance is a top priority for nearly two-thirds of marketers.
 Competent professionals need to understand the options for the measurement and the analysis of data, even if they are not the specialist running the numbers.

 There are a growing number of training opportunities available for employees to acquire the appropriate skills.

 While no single training delivery model works best for every learner, a learner centric model must be utilized.
 We’ve found that a “blended learning delivery model” coupled with 24x7 access to teaching assistants in combination with project based learning opportunities and quizzes/assessments increases competencies and proficiency.

 Designed by expert authors, our Digital Marketing courses combine high-quality training in SEO, Social Media Marketing, and PPC with practical advice to ensure professional success.
-Refer to “An Introductory Guide To Digital Marketing” ebook to learn more about Digital Marketing.
+Also, check out our Post Graduate Digital Marketing Certification Program to learn more about digital marketing.